Network and Panel Quantile Effects Via Distribution Regression: Asymptotic Theory

 \begin{remark}[Alternative Approaches] The conditional approach of \cite{charbonneau17} and \cite{jochmans18} for the logit model with two-way effects could be also adopted to estimate the coefficient $\beta(y)$.
 However, this approach does not produce estimators of $F(y)$ as it is based on differencing-out the unobserved effects.
 The bias correction method proposed is analytical in that it requires explicit characterization and estimation of the bias.
 A natural alternative is a correction based on Jackknife or bootstrap following the analysis of \cite{CFW-16}, \cite{DhaeneJochmans2015}, \cite{FernandezValWeidner2016}, \cite{Hahn:2004p882}, and \cite{KimSun2016} for nonlinear panel models.
 We do not consider any of these corrections because they require repeated parameter estimation that can be computationally expensive in this case. \end{remark}

-Combining Theorem~\ref{th:expansion} and~\ref{th:bias_estimators} we obtain the following functional central limit theorem for the bias corrected estimators. \begin{corollary}[FCLT for Bias Corrected Fixed Effects DR Estimators] Let Assumption~\ref{ass:baseline} hold.
+The following main result establishes the functional central limit theorem for the bias corrected estimators and uniform consistency of the estimators of the variance function. \begin{theorem}[FCLT for Bias Corrected Fixed Effects DR Estimators] Let Assumption~\ref{ass:baseline} hold.
 Then, in the metric space $\ell^{\infty}( \mY)^{d_x}$,

 and, in the metric space $\ell^{\infty}(\mY)^{|\mK|}$,